 The termux-shared library was added in

 v0.109.
-It defines shared constants and utils of Termux app and its plugins.
-It was created to allow for removal of all hardcoded paths in Termux app.
-The termux plugins will hopefully use this in future as well.
+It defines shared constants and utils of the Termux app and its plugins.
+It was created to allow for the removal of all hardcoded paths in the Termux app.
+Some of the termux plugins are using this as well and rest will in future.
 If you are contributing code that is using a constant or a util that may be shared, then define it in

 termux-shared library if it currently doesn't exist and reference it from there.
 Update the relevant changelogs as well.
 Pull requests using hardcoded values will/should not be accepted.